Estimating r For each of the following, estimate the value of the... | Channels for Pearson+

 1

-Understand the problem: The goal is to estimate the linear correlation coefficient (r) for the paired data.
-The data consists of heights measured in inches and the same heights recorded in centimeters.
-Since these two variables are directly proportional, we expect a strong positive linear relationship.
+Understand the problem: The goal is to estimate the linear correlation coefficient (r), which measures the strength and direction of the linear relationship between two variables.
+Here, the variables are pulse rates and IQ scores for 50 adults.

+Visualize the data: Create a scatterplot of the paired data (pulse rates on one axis and IQ scores on the other).
+This will help you observe the pattern of the relationship (e.g., positive, negative, or no correlation).

+Assess the direction of the relationship: Look at the scatterplot to determine if the points trend upward (positive correlation), downward (negative correlation), or show no clear trend (no correlation).

 Verified video answer for a similar problem: